-The headquarters of Napoli (as at 31/12/2016) houses 35 nits of structured staff, 14 research fellows and many young people in education with PhDs, scholarships, internships and thesis.
-There are four major research infrastructures: a cluster for remote sensing data processing, a laboratory of electromagnetic diagnostics, an optical and optoelectronic sensing laboratory and a bioelectromagnetics laboratory.
+The Naples headquarters (as at 31/12/2017) hosts 36 units of structured personnel, 12 research fellows and numerous young people in training with PhDs, scholarships, internships and degree thesis.
+There are four major research infrastructures: a cluster for remote sensing data processing, an electromagnetic diagnostics laboratory, an optical and optoelectronic sensing laboratory and a bioelectromagnetics laboratory.

-At the secondary location of Milano, there are 25 24 units of staff and 12 research fellows.

-It is equipped with a laboratory of opticalelectronic for activities of calibration/validation of remote sensing data.
+At the secondary location of Milano, there are 24 units of staff and 13 research fellows.
+It is equipped with an optical-electronic laboratory for the calibration/validation of remote sensing data.